-During his exploration, Cook probably saw Lindeman Island but never named it and it was until 1870s when Captain Bedwell named the island as he charted the waters of Whitsunday in Royal Navy HMS Virago.
-Even though most of the other islands in Whitsundays had been settled by 19th century, the island of Lindeman wasn’t settled largely because the locals, Aborigines regarded the island to be of great importance in their fishing regime.
+During his exploration, Cook probably saw Lindeman Island but never named it and it was until the 1870s when Captain Bedwell named the island as he charted the waters of Whitsunday in Royal Navy HMS Virago.
+Even though most of the other islands in Whitsundays had been settled by the 19th century, the island of Lindeman wasn’t settled largely because the locals, Aborigines regarded the island to be of great importance in their fishing regime.
 As such, they were ready to engage in a battle if necessary with anyone trying to occupy the island.
-Settlement of the island came in years later after which the government started to exploit the tourism potential of the area.
+The settlement of the island came in years later after which the government started to exploit the tourism potential of the area.

 Captain James Adderton was given a lease by the government to graze sheep on the island back in 1905.
 He later established several shearing sheds and a wool press for his sheep grazing business.
-In addition, he made efforts of clearing and fencing the island.
+Also, he made efforts to clearing and fencing the island.
 Lindeman Island is believed to be the oldest island of Whitsundays resort islands.
 The first camp for tourists or visitors was established on the island back in 1923.
 As you would expect, the camp was quite primitive and stories say that Angus would tell the campers that when they are out of bread, they just need to bring him some floor and he would cook for them some damper.
 Also, he advised them that if they needed some meat, they just needed to shoot one of the goats.
-However, sport shooting of the goat was highly discouraged.
+However, the sport shooting of the goat was highly discouraged.
 Lindeman Island has since then developed progressively and Club Med now reigns on the island.